Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Experiments

 \paragraph{Policies.} Five LLM configurations, each generating responses to all prompts: \begin{itemize}[leftmargin=*,nosep] \item \texttt{base}: Llama 3.3 70B with standard system prompt (logging policy $\pi_0$) \item \texttt{clone}: Same model and prompt as base, different seed (TF reliability test) \item \texttt{premium}: Llama 3.1 405B (model size effect) \item \texttt{parallel\_universe\_prompt}: Llama 3.3 70B with modified system prompt (prompt engineering test) \item \texttt{unhelpful}: Deliberately low-quality, confusing responses (adversarial stress test) \end{itemize} Total: ${\sim}25$k responses (${\sim}$5k prompts $\times$ 5 policies; $n{=}4{,}961$ after filtering).

-\paragraph{Oracle and judge.} \textbf{Oracle $Y$:} GPT-5 \citep{OpenAI2025GPT5} quality scores (0--100, normalized to $[0,1]$) collected for every response. \textbf{Judge $S$:} GPT-4.1-nano scores on all responses (temperature 0); approximately $16\times$ cheaper than oracle. \emph{Note:} GPT-5 operates at temperature 1.0 due to API constraints, introducing stochasticity in oracle labels; we did not repeat-score responses, so coverage results may be conservative.
-All estimators except \texttt{naive-direct} calibrate judge scores using AutoCal-R. Base variants use monotone-only calibration ($Z{=}S$); \texttt{+cov} variants use two-stage calibration with response length as a covariate ($Z{=}g(S,\text{length})$).
+\paragraph{Oracle and judge.} \textbf{Oracle $Y$:} \texttt{gpt-5-2025-08-07} \citep{OpenAI2025GPT5} quality scores (0--100, normalized to $[0,1]$) collected for every response. \textbf{Judge $S$:} \texttt{gpt-4.1-nano-2025-04-14} scores on all responses (temperature 0); approximately $16\times$ cheaper than oracle.\footnote{Pricing as of November 2025 via OpenAI API.} \emph{Note:} The oracle model operates at temperature 1.0 (temperature 0 was not available for this model at experiment time), introducing stochasticity in oracle labels; we did not repeat-score responses, so coverage results may be conservative.
+All estimators except \texttt{naive-direct} calibrate judge scores using reward calibration.
+Base variants use monotone-only calibration ($Z{=}S$); \texttt{+cov} variants use two-stage calibration with response length as a covariate ($Z{=}g(S,\text{length})$).
 For DR methods, rewards $R=\hat f_{\mathrm{all}}(Z)$ use the full calibrator while the outcome model $\hat q=\hat f^{(-k)}(Z)$ uses cross-fitted (leave-one-fold-out) predictions; the difference $R-\hat q$ captures residual information for the IPS correction.

 \paragraph{Experimental grid.} We cross 13 estimators $\times$ 5 oracle fractions (5\%, 10\%, 25\%, 50\%, 100\%) $\times$ 5 sample sizes (500, 1k, 2k, 3k, 5k) $\times$ 50 random seeds = 16,250 total runs (1,250 per estimator).
 Reported metrics are means across seeds within each (oracle fraction, sample size) cell.